unplatform-io/instantsearch-itemsjs-adapter/README.md

 yarn add ..
 ```

-Instantsearch-itemsjs-adapter does not create any UI component by itself.
+Instantsearch-ItemsJS-adapter does not create any UI component by itself.
 To be able to create a search interface, you'll need to  [install  `Instantsearch`](https://www.algolia.com/doc/guides/building-search-ui/installation/js/) as well.
 <br/><br/>